cloudfoundry/docs-bosh/content/cli-v2.md

     ```

 !!! note
-    As of bosh-cli version <to_be_updated> the deploy command supports the usage of global flags which are applied to every deploy command automatically.
+    As of CLI v7.5.0+ the deploy command supports the usage of global flags which are applied to every deploy command automatically.
 Please refer to [Deploy config](deploy-config.md) for more information.

 #### Delete-Deployment {: #delete-deployment }